jramire30/Credit-Card-Draud-Detection-Machine-Learning-Project/README.md

 This project was completed as part of a cross-collaborative sprint.
 It focused on applying machine learning methods to a real-world fraud detection problem where fraudulent transactions are rare but highly important to identify.

 ## Dataset
 The dataset contains credit card transaction records labeled as fraudulent or non-fraudulent.
 Because fraud cases are much less common than legitimate transactions, this project required careful attention to class imbalance and evaluation metrics.
+Please note this Kaggle dataset has been PCA transformed.

 ## Methodology
 The workflow for this project included: